raml2html/raml2md/README.md

 ## To do
 This project is in an early stage.
-It's probably not ready for production just yet.
+The generated Markdown is missing a lot of details but should be very usable for README's, for example.

 ## License